As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Fossils Can You Find in Indiana?

-Various fossils can be found in Indiana, dating back to the Devonian and Upper Mississippian periods.
+Various fossils in Indiana date back to the Devonian and Upper Mississippian periods.
 The southern parts of the state contain marine fossils, such as crinoids and bryozoans, plenty of which are found at Clarksville, at the Falls of the Ohio State Park.

-Sandstone, shale, and limestone deposits in Crawford County often host various fossils, where horn corals, blastoids, conularids, shark teeth, and pelecypods.
-The area near Fort Wayne, at the Maumee River, in northern Indiana, is filled with fossilized corals and petrified wood.
+Sandstone, shale, and limestone deposits in Crawford County often host various fossils, such as horn corals, blastoids, collards, shark teeth, and pelecypods.
+The area near Fort Wayne, at the Maumee River in northern Indiana, is filled with fossilized corals and petrified wood.

 Fossilized wood is also present in central Indiana, at the Big Pine Creek, west of Rainsville.
 The area road cuts and outcrops near Weisburg in Southern Indiana are home to various trilobite fossils.